-The validity of the notes offered hereby and the guarantee will be passed upon for Regency Centers and Regency Centers Corporation by Foley & Lardner, Jacksonville, Florida.
-The validity of the notes offered hereby and the guarantee will be passed upon for First Union by Sullivan & Cromwell, New York, New York.
+The validity of the notes offered hereby and the guarantee will be passed upon for Regency Centers, L.P. and Regency Centers Corporation by Foley & Lardner, Jacksonville, Florida.
+The validity of the notes offered hereby and the guarantee will be passed upon for the underwriters by Sullivan & Cromwell, New York, New York.